onlykartik/fullstack/README.md

-#GitHB
-This repo is used to learn git using terminal. git branch -M main

-git push -u origin main
+This repository is all about learning git and git hub as of now come ecross few commends up to pull and push next to learn about branchs very thing els